stevegg/mega68k/README.md

 # Steve's Mega68k
 This project was inspired by others.
-It's the unholy union of an Motorola MC68000 CPU and MC68681 DUART with an Arduino Mega.
+It's the unholy union of an Motorola MC68000 CPU and MC68681 DUART with an Arduino Mega along with an AdaFruit SD Card breakout.
 This is my attempt to bootstrap building a single board CPU with appropriate software to make it interesting.
 My goals are to get the software to a point where it can run both CP/M 68k and a scaled down version of Linux.

 Right now there are 2 software projects:
 - Mega68k freerun - implementing a simple freerun mode